Bizarre Alien Sexes

 - Diane Duane and AC Crispin also have a recurring Horta officer aboard the Enterprise, Dahai Iohor Naraht, who first appeared in Duane's Rihannsu novels and is described as an "orthomale type B-4A".
 The Horta are a silicon-based species resembling a mobile rock pile, so it's somewhat understandable that their reproductive methods would look nothing like Earth norms.

 - The squales in the Star Trek: Titan novel Over a Torrent Sea have four sexes.

-- The Jelna Rigelians have four sexes too—endomale, endofemale, exomale, exofemale.
+- The Jelna Rigelians in the Star Trek: Enterprise Relaunch novel Tower of Babel have four sexes too—endomale, endofemale, exomale, exofemale.
 Contrast with Zami Rigelians, who have the usual two sexes, and Rigelian Chelons, who are hermaphrodites but accept gender identities due to centuries of cultural imposition by the Jelna and Zami.

 - In Last and First Men, the Last Men, our many-millions-of-years descendents, have evolved and/or engineered themselves to have several different sub-sexes.

 - The Jokka created by M.C.A.
 Hogarth have three genders, anadi (female), emodo (male), and eperu (neuter).
 They can also change genders up to twice in their lives, the causes aren't entirely clear.